#Human-computer interaction

 I have been trained as an HCI (Human-Computer Interaction) researcher from the Institute of Information Systems and Applications (ISA) at National Tsing Hua University in Taiwan since 2015.

-In the past few years, I had been collaborated with and advised by Prof. Hao-Chuan Wang from the Department of Computer Science at UC Davis since 2014.
+In the past few years, I have been collaborated with and advised by Prof. Hao-Chuan Wang from the Department of Computer Science at UC Davis since 2014.
 I was also co-advised by Prof. Chien-Wen (Tina) Yuan since 2017.
 We worked together on exploring the topic of computer-mediated knowledge transfer and knowledge sharing.

 Before stepping into the world of HCI, I received a Bachelor’s degree in Psychology from National Cheng Kung University and had been conducting cognitive science research as a research assistant at the Institute of Cognitive Neuroscience at National Central University in Taiwan.